Asia

 a large rocky formation stands out from clusters of trees in sri lanka

 Adam’s Peak, or Sri Pada as it’s known to the locals, is a 2,243m miniature mountain and a place of worship for Buddhists in Sri Lanka—its natural geography is said to be the footprint of Buddha.
 The trip up the mountain in Dalhousie (about three hours) is best made in the early hours of the morning so you get to the peak in time for a spectacular sunrise.
-Remember to pack a lunch, or you can book a tour through Scenic Tours & Travel Sri Lanka who’ll take care of all that and more.
+Pack a lunch, or book a tour through Scenic Tours & Travel Sri Lanka who’ll take care of all that and more.

 Up Your Adrenaline With Adventure Camping